-Thanks to its healthy payout ratio of 56%, its strong balance sheet and its sustained growth, AWR has good chances of delivering its ambitious goal of more than 7% annual dividend growth to its shareholders.
+Thanks to its healthy payout ratio of ~64%, its strong balance sheet, and its sustained growth, AWR has a good chance of delivering its ambitious goal of more than 7% annual dividend growth to its shareholders.

 Going forward, AWR is likely to continue growing at a meaningful pace thanks to rate hikes in its water utility business.
 In addition, thanks to the highly fragmented status of the water utility business, AWR can also grow by acquiring small companies.

 Utilities invest excessive amounts in the maintenance and expansion of their network.
 These amounts result in high amounts of debt, but they also form impenetrable barriers to entry to potential competitors.